javipolo/redhat-pocs/test-capi-agent-provider/README.md

 # We should now wait for the ISO image to be created, then we can create the BareMetalHost resources
 # If we dont wait enough time we risk that ISO cannot be fetched and hosts start with ironic IPA instead of discovery ISO
 oc get po -wA|grep -vE 'Completed|Running'
-oc get infraenv $INFRAENV -n $NAMESPACE -o yaml| yq -r .status.isoDownloadURL| xargs curl -kI
+oc get infraenv $INFRAENV -n $NAMESPACE -o json| jq -r .status.isoDownloadURL| xargs curl -kI

 # Create BareMetalHosts
 cat  dev-scripts/ocp/hub/saved-assets/assisted-installer-manifests/06-extra-host-manifests.yaml | sed "s/assisted-installer/$NAMESPACE/g; s/myinfraenv/$INFRAENV/g" | oc apply -f -